kkrismer/idr2d/README.md

 remotes::install_github("kkrismer/idr2d")
 ```

-R 3.6 (or higher) and Bioconductor 3.10 is required in both cases.
+R 3.6 (or higher) and Bioconductor 3.10 (or higher) is required in both cases.
 Additionally, the 64-bit version of Python 3.5 (or higher) and the Python package [hic-straw](https://pypi.org/project/hic-straw/) are required for Hi-C analysis from Juicer *.hic* files.

 ## Usage

-There are two vignettes available on Bioconductor, focusing on [*idr2d* and ChIA-PET data](https://bioc.ism.ac.jp/packages/devel/bioc/vignettes/idr2d/inst/doc/idr2d.html) and [*idr2d* and ChIP-seq data](https://bioc.ism.ac.jp/packages/devel/bioc/vignettes/idr2d/inst/doc/idr1d.html).
+There are two vignettes available on Bioconductor, focusing on [*idr2d* and ChIA-PET data](https://www.bioconductor.org/packages/release/bioc/vignettes/idr2d/inst/doc/idr2d.html) and [*idr2d* and ChIP-seq data](https://www.bioconductor.org/packages/release/bioc/vignettes/idr2d/inst/doc/idr1d.html).

 The [reference manual](https://bioc.ism.ac.jp/packages/devel/bioc/manuals/idr2d/man/idr2d.pdf) might also be helpful if you know what you are looking for.